Paulj1989/expected-kills/README.md

 ### Status

 This project is still in progress.
+Current models are in the early stages of development.

 ### TODOs